How Do Short Films Make Money? (Tips & Tricks)

 Being an indie filmmaker is a lot like being the founder of a startup.
 It’s a very entrepreneurial endeavor and needs to be treated like it in many ways.
 That means the same rules about finding your first 1,000 “loyal customers” apply to finding your first 1,000 true fans.

-As you go about your journey creating and sharing your short films online and through film festivals, you should constantly be building a following of fans of your work.
+As you create and share your short films online and through film festivals, you should constantly build a following of fans of your work.
+When you do this online through something like YouTube, you can track them as subscribers.

-By sharing updates with an email list or social following, you train your fans and followers to look forward to your communications and keep track of your work.
+By sharing updates with an email list (the only platform-independent source of traffic in your control) or social following, you train your fans and followers to look forward to your communications and keep track of your work.
 You can eventually use this list you are nurturing to become your first “customer,” just like a startup would.

 One of the best online tools created for this exact purpose is Patreon.